atp892/BNMIl2CppSDKGenerator-Built/README.md

 You can include an namespace header to compile whole classes within a namespace or just compile a single class, for example take a look at SDK result.

 Please read how to Initialize Il2Cpp Functions first before using any of the SDK/Il2Cpp Functions.

+FULL CREDITS TO PUBERT AND EVERYONE WHO WORKED ON THIS BEFORE PUBERT.

 **Example:**
 ```c++